How can you reduce the amount of waste thrown away from your home each day?

 "One man's trash is another man's treasure."

 Composting is nature's way of recycling and you can do it in your home.
 Just by composting you can reduce your household waste by as much as 30% and you can create compost that can be used in your garden.
+We have just started a "no food nor fish" compost heap for our (tiny) garden - the main ingredient is ground coffee and you can read more here.

 In the UK, a lot of councils already collect food waste from your home.
 If you do not have this collection yet, or would like to start your own compost in your garden, click here to learn more.
 If you want to compost, but live in an apartment or a small house, there are few options for you, just click here to find out more.